-Appropriation units shall be established at the Business Reporting Unit level as shown in the budget.
-The level of budget control shall be defined and established as the following: Personnel and Debt Service appropriations are a grouping of object codesmain accounts with the same first two digits and are considered an individual appropriation unit.
+Appropriation units shall be established at the Reporting Unit level as shown in the budget.
+The level of budget control shall be defined and established as the following: Personnel and Debt Service appropriations are a grouping of main accounts with the same first two digits and are considered an individual appropriation unit.
 The following (contractual, supplies, fixed charges, grants/contributions, staff development) shall be considered one appropriation unit.
 Capital Outlay appropriations shall be as defined in the chart of accounts.
 Exceptions to this established level of appropriation are enumerated below.

-- The Kenosha County Chart of Accounts identifies each-object codemain account.
-Certain object codesmain accounts as identified in the chart of accounts are allocated to Departments or business unitReporting Units for cost accounting purposes only.
-For budget purposes, all amounts in each said object codemain account are considered as if adopted in one object codemain account. - 2.
+- 1. The Kenosha County Chart of Accounts identifies eachmain account.
+Certain main accounts as identified in the chart of accounts are allocated to Departments or Reporting Units for cost accounting purposes only.
+For budget purposes, all amounts in each said main account are considered as if adopted in one main account. - 2.
 Transfers are allowed between contractual, supplies, fixed charges, staff development, and grants/contributions in instances where expenditures are within the established budgetary intent as documented in the budget.
 Transfers may not be done to create new budgetary intent.
-Transfer shall be from same grouping of object codemain accounts first and other grouping second.
-Highway may also transfer to and from cost allocation appropriations. - The Finance and Administration Committee shall have the authority to reestablish the appropriation unit at the ebject codemain account level for any department that has been found to be abusing the established budget. - 4.
-The following departments/divisions are combined for purposes of establishing the level of appropriation: - Executive/Department of Finance and Administration All Divisions. - Law Enforcement All Divisions. - Department of Human Services All Divisions. - Department of Public Works and Development Services All Divisions - Insurances Liability Insurance, Health Insurance and Worker's Compensation - Elected Offices/Legislative County Clerk, County Treasurer, Register of Deeds, KCC - Elected Services and County Board.
+Transfer shall be from same grouping of main accounts first and other grouping second.
+Highway may also transfer to and from cost allocation appropriations. - 3.
+The Finance and Administration Committee shall have the authority to reestablish the appropriation unit at the main account level for any department that has been found to be abusing the established budget. - 4.
+The following departments/divisions are combined for purposes of establishing the level of appropriation: - Executive/Department of Finance and Administration All Divisions. - Law Enforcement All Divisions. - Department of Human Services All Divisions. - Department of Public Works and Development Services- All Divisions - Insurances Liability Insurance, Health Insurance and Worker's Compensation - Elected Offices/Legislative County Clerk, County Treasurer, Register of Deeds, KCC Elected Services and County Board.